-Birecik & Bald Ibises A migratory bird, the northern bald ibis (hermit ibis) or kelaynak in Turkey is found in barren, semi desert or rocky habitats and lives only in Birecik in Turkey, which is about 80 km far from Sanliurfa city center.
-The northern bald ibis is on a watch list for endangered species and scientists have conducted research, as well as projects to help prevent their extinction.
-The colony of the birds lives in Birecik district of Sanliurfa province, with a population found only on the Euphrates River in southeastern Turkey.
-The northern bald ibis lives in colonies nesting and mating on the steep rock cliffs to protect themselves and their eggs from wild animals, humans, or other natural predators.
-They lay between 2-4 eggs a year, and also feed mainly on insects, beetles, lizards, snails, worms ants scorpions by poking around with their long beak into cracks in the ground.
-Male birds mature when they turn 5 years old.
-Northern bald ibises have an average life span of 25-30 years.
-Birecik's surroundings are home to the critically endangered northern bald ibis.
-These monogamous birds migrate back around Valentine's Day and nest around the middle of May.
-They leave Birecik in July after breeding their young.
-In 1977, a breeding station was established to aid the critically endangered Bald Ibis.
-One element of this center's work is feeding these birds a special diet consisting of meat, eggs, grated carrots, chicken feed and unsalted cheese.
-Another is monitoring them for reproductive behavior which begins in February or March.
-Biologists releases some bald ibises into nature every year so they can reproduce naturally and follow their natural migratory pattern before eventually returning to the breeding program center, Birecik.
+Birecik & Bald Ibises The northern bald ibis, also known as the hermit ibis or kelaynak in Turkey, is a migratory bird that can be found in barren, semi-desert or rocky habitats.
+This species is considered endangered and scientists have been working on research and projects to prevent their extinction.
+The only population of these birds in Turkey is located in Birecik, a district in the Sanliurfa province, approximately 80 km away from the city center.
+Northern bald ibises live in colonies and nest on steep rock cliffs for protection from natural predators, humans, and other wild animals.
+They lay between 2-4 eggs per year and mainly feed on insects, beetles, lizards, snails, worms, ants, and scorpions, which they gather by poking around with their long beaks in cracks on the ground.
+Male birds become mature at around 5 years old and have an average lifespan of 25-30 years.
+Birecik's surroundings are the natural habitat of the critically endangered northern bald ibis.
+These birds migrate around Valentine's Day and begin to nest around mid-May, leaving Birecik in July after breeding their young.
+In 1977, a breeding station was established to aid in the conservation of the critically endangered Bald Ibis.
+One aspect of this center's work is to provide the birds with a special diet consisting of meat, eggs, grated carrots, chicken feed, and unsalted cheese.
+Another is to monitor their reproductive behavior, which begins in February or March.
+Biologists release some bald ibises into nature every year so they can reproduce naturally and follow their natural migratory pattern before eventually returning to the breeding program center in Birecik.